-Based on the overall rating in 2) above and from the viewpoint of further enhancing audit activities by the Company's Audit & Supervisory Board, the outside professional organization pointed out issues.
-Although many points were discussed on the basis of those issues, the following are the major issues and actions that were confirmed to be addressed and taken by the Audit & Supervisory Board, respectively.
+Based on the above-mentioned overall rating and from the viewpoint of further enhancing audit activities, the outside professional organization pointed out issues.
+On the basis of those issues, the following are the major issues and actions that were confirmed to be addressed and taken by the Audit & Supervisory Board, respectively.
 The Audit & Supervisory Board will also continue to examine other issues.